JosephArcila/tactos/README.md

 # Refined Initial Prototype of tactos
+This is the refinied initial prototype of "tactos", to see the latest design [please go here >>](https://www.figma.com/file/gSUV9HOvIFFC6izoageWmO/tactos?node-id=0%3A1)

 ## Motivation
 Building the initial functionality of an app is probably the best way to get feedback, so we committed to creating an initial prototype within a week that was going to be tested with potential users to see how they reacted to the product.
 This prototype is the iteration of that initial prototype that we build.